 at the base of the gums, which could lead to

 What may help : Practice good oral hygiene.
-Brush teeth several times per day, especially after eating, and use dental floss.
+Brush your teeth several times per day, especially after eating, and use dental floss.
 Make sure you visit the dentist during your pregnancy.

 Dark purplish, swollen veins